 Lead or follow—the choice is yours.

 If you want to learn more about performance management, join me at Achievers Customer Experience (ACE) 2017 September 12-13 where I will be speaking on How Performance Management Is Killing Performance – And What to Do About It.
-Check out details of my speaking session and the event here.
+Check.